0day1day/CIS-ESP/README.md

                         *Number of threads to use.
 Use more than one at your own risk.*

 #####Run Tests:
   *Select which tests to run or not to run.
 Choose only one option --run, --norun, or --tests.
-The possible tests for --run and --norun are: LocalAccounts, Processes, Shellbags, SystemRegistry, DirectoryList, UserDataExists, ShimCache, UserRegistry, Tasks, Netstat, ServiceDlls, FileList, DataExists, Services.
+The possible tests for --run and --norun are: LocalAccounts, Processes, Shellbags, SystemRegistry, DirectoryList, UserDataExists, ShimCache, UserRegistry, Tasks, Netstat, ServiceDlls, FileList, DataExists, Services, USBDevices.
 If none of these options is chosen, all tests are run.*

   --run TEST1,TEST2,...
                         *List the tests you want to run.
 Example: "--run UserRegistry,SystemRegistry" will run only the user and system registry modules.*